Launch your business in 10 days!

 2. Principal place of business: Your home office should be the primary location where you conduct substantial administrative or management activities for your business.

-3. Meeting clients or customers: You must use your home office to meet your clients, customers, or patients, or the office space must be a separate area used exclusively for business purposes.
+3. Meeting clients or customers: You must use your home office to meet your clients, customers, or patients or the office space must be a separate area used exclusively for business purposes.

-According to the Internal Revenue Service, you can deduct utilities using two methods:
+The IRS says that you can deduct utilities using two methods:

-1. Simplified Method: Up to 300 square feet at $5 per square foot for a total of $1,500.
+• Simplified method: This deduction covers up to 300 square feet at $5 per square foot for a total of $1,500.

-My utilities are around $12,000 per year, which means I can claim 14% of that or $1,687.50 of my utilities.
-Given my mortgage is $1,700 monthly, 14% of my annual mortgage is $2,856, making my total home office claim $4,543.50—a far better deduction than the Simplified Method’s $1,500.
+My utilities are around $12,000 per year.
+That means I can claim 14% of those costs, equaling $1,687.50 of my utilities.
+Given that my mortgage is $1,700 monthly, 14% of my annual mortgage is $2,856.

 What insurance do I need to run a business from home?